 “Connecting people with God and each other”

 You may have noticed the statement Connecting People with God and Each Other on the top of our documents.
-This statement reflects the heart of what
+This statement reflects the heart of what we’re about as a faith family in action.

-Could you be involved in our global mission work as a national church? there are opportunities in Myanmar, India and Vanuatu.
+Could you be involved in our global mission work as a national church?
+There are opportunities in Myanmar, India and Vanuatu.